 Tips for getting started

-- Sell courses in multiple formats like videos, worksheets, booklets, and 1:1 coaching sessions.
+- Sell courses in multiple formats, including videos, worksheets, booklets, and 1:1 coaching sessions.

-- An app like Courses Plus can turn your Shopify store into a course platform, allowing you to create lessons to sell online.
+- An app like Courses Plus can turn your Shopify store into a course platform, making it easy to create and sell online lessons.

 13. Rentals

-Rental businesses are services that make physical products available to customers for a predetermined amount of time.
-Customers pay for the advantage of using an item for a brief period without the associated long-term costs like storage and maintenance.
+Rental businesses provide physical products to customers for a predetermined period.
+Customers pay for the advantage of using an item for a brief period without the associated long-term costs, such as storage and maintenance.

 Mannequin Madness sells retail props to other shops through its online store, but also rents them temporarily.
 When accidental entrepreneur Judi Henderson-Townsen needed a mannequin, she discovered only one seller in her area.
 “I bought his entire inventory,” she says.
 Mannequin Madness uses a contact form to assess customer needs before processing the rental.

-Dress rental business The Fitzroy, however, takes a self-serve approach by asking customers to select a rental period using a date selector variant available on its product page to “check out” the item.
-It relies on a simple app and a clear FAQ page to make the rental and return processes run smoothly.
+Dress rental business The Fitzroy, however, takes a self-serve approach, asking customers to select a rental period using a date selector on its product page to “check out” the item.
+It relies on a simple app and a clear FAQ page to run the rental and return processes smoothly.

 Tips for getting started

 - IzyRent: Rentals & Bookings is an app designed specifically for stores offering rentals.
-It allows for one-click rentals on your website.
+It facilitates one-click rentals on your website.

-- Rentals may require extra information to be collected from customers, and Shopify Forms can help you do just that.
+- Rentals may require additional customer information, and Shopify Forms can help you collect it.

 14. Quotes, estimates, and assessments